Arthur Burr Stone: Biography

 American pioneer aviator Arthur ‘Wizard’ Stone in a Blériot monoplane, Australia, 1912, gelatin silver print, State Library of New South Wales.

 Arthur Burr Stone was born in 1874.

 On 17 August 1911 at an aviation meet in Chicago, Stone's plane crashed into Lake Michigan from a height of 1,000 feet.
 Stone leapt from the plane before impact.
 By his own account: "I held my hand over my face and stood up in the cock pit," as he jumped.
 He spent half an hour in the water before being rescued.

 Stone was test pilot for the Queen Aircraft Company.

 Arthur Burr (Wizard) Stone's Bleriot crashed upon landing, July 1912 Arthur Burr (Wizard) Stone's Bleriot crashed upon landing before a crowd at the Brisbane Exhibition Grounds, 6 July 1912.

 In 1912 Stone went to Australia and flew his Bleriot monoplane in exhibitions.
+On 6 July he became to first person to fly in Brisbane - in front of 8,000 spectators at the Brisbane Exhibition grounds.
 Bert Hinkler became his mechanic.
 Stone was also a motorcycle globe-of-death rider.
 Stone toured New Zealand, and flew at Auckland Domain on 19 April 1913, where the "aircraft made a forced landing after 400 yards; it and the pilot were attacked by members of the disgruntled crowd who felt they had not got their money’s worth."

 Stone was in Hamilton on May 12, then on 4 June the monoplane was "written off by a fence on the boundary of Napier's racecourse."

 Stone was earmarked to carry the first Government official airmail from Melbourne to Sydney on 23 May 1914.
 Five days before the scheduled flight, the American barnstormer, while test flying his Metz-Bleriot at Sunshine, Victoria, suffered a mishap and damaged the plane.
 The flight was cancelled and the mail was carried to Sydney by rail.